LCC-CIT/CS233JS-CourseMaterials/Examples/ToDoList2/README.md

 - API integration with graceful failure handling
 - separation of concerns through semi-MVC architecture.

+## Prerequisites for Running This App

+- Get an API key from [Tavily](https://www.tavily.com) and put it in a .env file.
+- Unblock access-control-allow-origin to allow CORS responses fromt the Tavily API.

 ## Architecture

 The codebase follows an MVC-oriented module split: